matique/act_with_bag/README.md

 Bag helps when fields in a table are not yet settled down or when many fields without business logic are required.

-Install one bag in a table to collect many fields.
+Install (migrate) one bag as a text field in a table to collect many fields.
-Additional fields or removal of them are easy.
+Additional fields or removal of them are easy;
-No migration is required for new fields.
+no migrations are required for them.

 Keep in mind that the collection is kept in a YAML bag, i.e.
 SQL commands can't access the bag fields.